rotkonetworks/osiris/README.md

-# Osiris: a trading bot for the Penumbra shielded DEX 🛰
+# Osiris: a trading bot for the Penumbra shielded DEX 💹

 [Osiris](https://en.wikipedia.org/wiki/OSIRIS-REx) is used for supplying liquidity to Penumbra testnets by replicating market prices from the Binance public API.
 Osiris also serves as an example for how a simple trading bot can be built against the Penumbra DEX.

+This bot is the Alameda Research of Penumbra.
+It performs no risk management, portfolio rebalancing, or any other best practices and only submits trades.
+Please use it only as a reference.

 It does not duplicate command-line wallet management; rather, it shares a wallet by default with the location of the wallet managed by the `pcli` command line Penumbra wallet.
 To set up Osiris, first